Google Play: Subscriptions

 Google introduced in-app subscriptions to Google Play in May 2012.
 In June 2016, some sources reported that Google announced that subscriptions charged through Google Play would now split the revenue 85/15, where developers receive 85% of revenue and Google takes 15%, a change from the traditional 70/30 split in years prior.
 The move followed Apple's then-recently announced change of the same model, although commentators were quick to point out that while Apple grants the 85/15 revenue share after one year of active subscriptions, Google's subscription change takes effect immediately.
 As of January 1, 2018, the transaction fee for subscription products decreased to 15% for any subscribers developers retain after 12 paid months, establishing that, unlike what sources were reporting, Google is using the same model as Apple with in-app subscriptions on the App Store.

+Google has deals with some companies to pay less fees than the rest of Android app developers.

+In the Epic Games v.
+Google lawsuit, filed in August 2020, Epic challenged Google's Play Store practices, alleging antitrust violations under the Sherman Act and California law for monopolizing Android app distribution and in-app billing.
+A 2023 jury unanimously ruled Google maintained an illegal monopoly, upheld by the Ninth Circuit on July 31, 2025.
+The court rejected Google's appeal, affirming a three-year injunction requiring Google to allow rival app stores on the Play Store, share its app catalog, and end restrictive billing practices.
+Epic's CEO Tim Sweeney declared a "total victory," with the Epic Games Store set to launch on Google Play.
+Google plans to appeal to the U.S. Supreme Court, but must implement changes pending further appeals, potentially reshaping the Android ecosystem.